Julian/regret/docs/before-you-deprecate.rst

 Empathize
 ---------

-Having a `policy <Have a Policy>` for how you'll deprecate things, and having a `definition <Document Your Public API>` of what it is that is subject to deprecation are key steps in setting clear expectations.
+Having a `policy <before-you-deprecate:Have a Policy>` for how you'll deprecate things, and having a `definition
+<before-you-deprecate:Document Your Public API>` of what it is that is
+subject to deprecation are key steps in setting clear expectations.

 The reality is -- they'll never be enough.